kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-03-istio-monitoring.md

 4. Prometheus is deployed with a sidecar proxy which rotates SDS certificates and outputs them to a volume mounted to the corresponding Prometheus container.
 It is configured to not intercept or redirect any traffic.

 5. By default, metrics from Kyma components are scraped using mTLS.
-As an exception, components deployed without sidecar proxy are scraped using http (for example, controllers like Prometheus operator).
+As an exception, components deployed without sidecar proxy (for example, controllers like Prometheus operator) and Istio system components (for example, the Istio sidecars proxies themselves) are scraped using http; see also [Istio's setup recommendation](https://istio.io/latest/docs/ops/integrations/prometheus/#tls-settings).

 >**NOTE:** Learn how to [deploy](../../../03-tutorials/00-observability/obsv-01-observe-application-metrics.md#deploy-the-example-configuration) a sample `Go` service exposing metrics, which are scraped by Prometheus using mTLS.